Selection

 e.g. If Daniel and Tom are in Group A, and Tom and Sarah are in Group B. If Group A and Group B are selected, then Daniel, Tom and Sarah (3 users) will be added to the Selection component.

 When using the Domain Contains field, any users with a partial match to the email domain entered will be selected.
-This is particularly useful if wanting to match all users with a .com in their domain, or only Australinan based employees with a .au in their domain.
+This is particularly useful if wanting to match all users with a .com in their domain, or only Australian based employees with a .au in their domain.

 When using the Exact Domain field, any users with an exact match to the email domain entered will be selected.
 This is particularly useful if wanting to match all users using their private email addresses, such as gmail.com.